Kirby1997/Banano/README.md

 validations.py

 ## TotalTo.py
-TotalTo.py is a tool for calculating the total amount of Banano a Banano address has sent to each address in its transaction history.
+TotalTo.py is a tool for calculating the total amount of Banano an account has sent and received from each address in its transaction history.
+It will also resolve Discord usernames linked to addresses as well as identify what exchange an intermediary belongs to.
+Output is a csv file for easy sorting and searching.

 The dependencies are:
 asyncio
 aiohttp
+aiofiles
 json

-## DiscordHunter.py
+## DiscordHunter.py (Depricated - functionality merged into TotalTo)
 DiscordHunter.py is a tool for identifying what Discord addresses a Banano address has links with.
 This is useful for identifying alternative accounts.